rbatis/rbatis.io/docs/v4/README.md

 #### HtmlSql
-> It is implemented by Rbatis a set of compatible MyBtais3 SQL editing language, support common such as if, Foreach, string interpolation
+> It is implemented by RBatis a set of compatible MyBtais3 SQL editing language, support common such as if, Foreach, string interpolation

 * When the RBatis dependency in Cargo.toml turns on the ```debug_mode``` feature, the generated function implementation code is printed
 * Language parsing -> Lexical analysis -> Syntax analysis -> generation of abstract syntax trees ->  translation to `Rust` code。Have the performance of native `Rust`